MISTLab/morfin/README.md

 The user will need to provide a clock of 50Hz for the operation for the SEM core and one for determining the baud rate for the UART(it is advisable for the UART to run at the highest baud-rate possible i.e 115200).

+The user needs to have an account at :https://creme.isde.vanderbilt.edu/CREME-MC/ , to use the CREME96 model.

 ##Instructions: